padogrid/bundle-none-tutorial-padogrid/11-install-geode.md

 ✏️ `PADOGRID_ENV_BASE_PATH` is by default set to `~/Padogrid/products` or `/opt/padogrid/products`.

 Once installed, update the workspace with the product version that you want to use.
+The `update_products` command automatically picks up all of the products in the `products` directory.

 ```bash
 # Update GemFire product